Recent changes to medical decision making laws

-Medical decision making laws will change on 12 March 2018 when the Medical Treatment Planning and Decisions Act 2016 starts.
+Medical decision making laws changed on 12 March 2018 when the Medical Treatment Planning and Decisions Act 2016 commenced.

 Appointing someone to make medical treatment decisions

-From 12 March 2018, a person can appoint a medical treatment decision maker with authority to make medical treatment decisions..
-A person will no longer make a medical enduring power of attorney to do this.
+A person can now appoint a medical treatment decision maker with authority to make medical treatment decisions.
+A person no longer makes a medical enduring power of attorney to do this.

-A medical enduring power of attorney made before the law changes will be recognised under the new Act.
+A medical enduring power of attorney made before the law changed is recognised under the new Act.
 This means there is no need for legal documents made before 12 March 2018 to be redone.

-There are formal requirements that will need to be met when a person appoints their medical treatment decision maker, including witnessing requirements.
+There are formal requirements that need to be met when a person appoints their medical treatment decision maker, including witnessing requirements.
 Read more about medical treatment decision makers and how to appoint one.

-In March 2018, OPA will have a new edition of Take Control with step-by-step instructions about how to do this.
+OPA has a new edition of Take Control with step-by-step instructions about how to do this.

-If a medical treatment decision maker hasn’t been appointed, the Medical Treatment Planning and Decisions Act specifies who has legal authority to make medical treatment decisions for a person who is unable to make these decisions.
-For example, this may be the person’s domestic partner.
+If a medical treatment decision maker has not been appointed, the Medical Treatment Planning and Decisions Act specifies who has legal authority to make medical treatment decisions for a person who is unable to make these decisions.
+Read more about this.

 Advance care directive

-From 12 March 2018, the new laws will allow for the creation of new legal documents called advance care directives.
+The new laws allow for the creation of new legal documents called advance care directives.
 Advance care directives may include either or both:

 - an instructional directive with legally binding instructions about future treatment the person consents to or refuses